 - Executive leadership and management team (the Executive Team);

 - Local Governing Bodies.

 The relationship between the Trust Board and the Executive Team, and the Local Governing Bodies is characterised as a partnership to realise a common vision and a common purpose.
 In the case of the Local Governing Bodies the relationship between the two tiers of governance is also based on the principles of:

-The Terms of Reference and the Roles and Functions Matrix provides clarity as to who the decision makers are for different levels of decisions.
+The Terms of Reference and the Schemes of Delegation provides clarity as to who the decision makers are for different levels of decisions.
 Effectiveness of both management and governance is supported through clarity over who holds the decision-making responsibility and who supports and advises the decision makers.

 The Trust Board remains ultimately responsible for the Academy Trust and the conduct of the Academies.
 The operation of the various elements of governance outlined in this Charter are crucial to the success of the group.
 However, there will be circumstances (more the exception than the norm) where the Trust Board might need to intervene and, for example, withdraw delegated authority a particular element of governance.
 In such circumstances, the Trust Board, along with the Executive Team, would work closely with any Academies concerned and those involved in their governance who would be expected to promptly implement any advice or recommendations made by the Trust Board and the Executive Team.